 The entrepreneur account creates a new simple and affordable way of doing business.
 Accounting and tax reports are not required when using an entrepreneur account because the tax liability is calculated on the basis of the payments to the entrepreneur account.
 An entrepreneur account owner does not issue invoices because he or she is not an entrepreneur or accounting entity.
 An entrepreneur account owner can provide a services or sell goods by a verbal contract.
 However, if necessary he or she can also conclude a simple written contract containing relevant data on providing the service or selling the goods.
 A written expense document may also be a bank account statement, a payment terminal receipt or a cash receipt.

-For example, if an entrepreneur account owner sells to a legal person self-produced handicraft on the fair or on the marketplace, an expense receipt suitable for a legal person is the cash withdrawal receipt issued by the legal person and the following shall be set out in it: the date, details of the seller and buyer, the name, quantity and price of the goods.
+Furthermore, if, for example, an entrepreneur account owner sells self-produced handicraft to a legal person at a fair or marketplace, the expense receipt suitable for the legal person is a cash withdrawal receipt containing the date, details of the seller and buyer, the name, quantity and price of goods.
 If an entrepreneur account owner receives cash when providing a service or selling goods, he or she will transfer the money to his or her entrepreneur account to fulfil his or her tax liability.

 An entrepreneur account is useful for a person who provides services to other natural persons in the areas of activity that do not involve any direct expenses, or for a person who sells self-produced goods or handicraft goods or the goods with low costs of materials or acquisition.